Have you always dreamt of owning your own holiday home? Somewhere you and your family can relax and spend...

 Including additional features can do wonders in increasing your booking rate.
 Having just a few extra amenities could mean a notable increase in sales.
 In our experience, the top five most popular property features guests look for are gardens, wifi, off-road parking, a dishwasher and a high chair.
 In 2019 our most booked property type was a luxury, pet-friendly, three bed property with an open fire.

 Adding a hot tub to your holiday cottage could increase occupancy by up to 14%, and having a pet-friendly accommodation could earn you on average 11% more per year, according to data from the annual Sykes Cottages staycation index.
+Read our blog hot tub guide for holiday lets for more on the benefits of a hot tub in your property.

 With almost a third of British people taking their pets on holiday, it’s worth looking into whether it would be worth you making your holiday cottage dog-friendly.
 Read through our blog which covers the pro’s and con’s of allowing pets in your holiday home.